pro-boost/My_Portfolio/README.md

-# ✨ Glow Folio Darklight Magic
+# ✨ My Portfolio

 ## 📘 Project Overview

-**Glow Folio Darklight Magic** is my personal, private portfolio showcasing my projects and skills.
+**My Portfolio** is my personal, private portfolio showcasing my projects and skills.
 It is **not intended for public use, reuse, or distribution**.

 This project demonstrates my expertise in building responsive, dark/light theme-enabled web applications using modern frontend technologies.